If you would like to create a custom menu that has menu items only visible to the logged-in users of your website, then keep on reading this article.

-This article will guide you through the process of doing just that.
-However, before getting started, you might also find these articles useful if you want to learn more about how to work with the "Custom Menu" element:
+Before getting started, you might find these articles useful if you want to learn more about how to work with the "Custom Menu" element:

 This is how the menu from my page looks like after I've set everything up: